paymill/paymill-documentation/guides/reference/data-export.html.md

 **Transactions considered for the data export:**

-From the available transactions of a merchant from PAYMILL the payment methods and payment types will be considered for the export.
+From the the available transactions of a merchant from PAYMILL the payment methods and payment types will be considered for the export.